Current Exhibitions

 Man One, Grill Face, 1994 (assisted by Vyal) 1607 César Chavez Avenue, Boyle Heights, spray paint on garage door, mural ©Man One.
 Photo courtesy of the Artist.

-In addition to his own art practice, Cosmé Cordova has been an inspirational leader in Riverside as the owner of Division 9 gallery.
+In addition to his art practice, Cosmé Cordova has been an inspirational leader in Riverside as the owner of Division 9 gallery.
 He developed community engagement in the arts as the co-founder of the Riverside Arts Walk and an annual citywide celebration of the arts on Dia de los Muertos (Day of the Dead).
 His own art is a unique synthesis of graffiti, abstract forms and imagery.

 Walls that Speak: Chicana/o Mural Art, 1970s -1990s